lrassaby/lrassaby.github.io/_posts/2018-02-18-postpartum-project.md

 My next plans are to improve search functionality and speed of the site.

 Working on the Postpartum Project has inspired me to understand the therapy-tech space better.
 There are hundreds of treatable mental health conditions.
-Multiply that with dozens of common modalities, and it’s a headache to even know where to start looking for a therapist.
+Multiply that with dozens of different treatment techniques and approaches, and it’s a headache to even know where to start looking for a therapist.
 Even if you find some promising therapists, getting [past their voicemail][atlantic] might mean calling multiple different therapists.
 And yet, many therapists still struggle to fill their caseloads.
 It’s clear there’s still plenty of room for startups to disrupt the space.